 Here is a quick outline of their most impressive features:

-Great for: Brands with multiple accounts, or small to medium-sized marketing teams who want to be able to post to Facebook, Twitter, and Instagram from one easy-to-use dashboard.
+Great for: Brands with multiple accounts, or small to medium-sized marketing teams who want to be able to post to Instagram, Facebook, LinkedIn, YouTube, TikTok, Pinterest, and Twitter from one easy-to-use dashboard.

-Our very own Revive Old Post plugin is now compatible with Instagram!
-This means you can use Revive Old Post to automatically share images from your WordPress Media Library on a schedule specified by you, select what types of images you want to share or not share, and customize the hashtags used in your shared posts.
+Our very own Revive Old Posts plugin is now compatible with Instagram!
+This means you can use Revive Old Posts to automatically share images from your WordPress Media Library on a schedule specified by you, select what types of images you want to share or not share, and customize the hashtags used in your shared posts.

-Revive Old Post is also compatible with a variety of other social media platforms, including Facebook, Twitter, and Pinterest.
+Revive Old Posts is also compatible with a variety of other social media platforms, including Facebook, Twitter, and Pinterest.

 The platform also continues to add new features, such as the new IGTV and shoppable posts.
 It’s clear that Instagram is more relevant now than ever for your social media marketing strategy.